jamesahuynh/Active-Directory-Detection-and-Monitoring-Lab/README.md

 Figure 7.
 Splunk Server

 The Splunk server was assigned an IP address of 192.168.10.4.
-From the logical diagram in Figure 1, the Splunk server was assigned a static IP address of 192.168.10.10.
+From the logical diagram in Figure 1, the Splunk server was to be assigned a static IP address of 192.168.10.10.
 To set a static IP address of 192.168.10.10 on the Splunk server, the 'sudo nano /etc/netplan/50-cloud-init.yaml' command was run.
 Within the network configuration, the dhcp4 setting was set to 'no'.
 In addition, an entry was created to assign a static IP address of 192.168.10.10 along with entries for the nameservers and routes.
 Refer to Figure 8 for the updated network configuration for the Splunk server.
 To apply the updated network configuration, the 'sudo netplan apply' command was run on the Splunk server.

 <img width="854" height="271" alt="image" src="https://github.com/user-attachments/assets/fdb87595-f97e-4784-ba07-8ac4dfdc2487" />